resamsel/dbmanagr/README.md

 Then open the *.alfredworkflow* file in the target directory using the finder.

 ## Configuration
-It's possible to configure the content of the Alfred result items.
-This happens as a table comment (currently Postgres only).
+It's possible to configure the content of the result items for the Database Navigation.
+The configuration is placed as a table comment (currently PostgreSQL only).
+This is mostly helpful for displaying results in Alfred, but may come in handy for the command line tools as well.

+### Usage
 ```
 {
   "title": "{0}.fname || ' ' || {0}.lname",